graveyard/s3-to-redshift/README.md

 We are trying to minimize the amount of work to add or modify data going into `Redshift` by automatically:
 - Finding the latest data
-- Modifying the destination `Redshift` tables
+- Modifying the destination `Redshift` tables, if necessary
-- Loading in the data efficiently using the `COPY` command
+- Refreshing the latest `Redshift` data (see: the `granularity` flag) by efficiently loading s3 data using the `COPY` command

 ## Deploying